-India, you either love it or hate it.
-I'm a lover of the country.
+India - I'm a lover of the country.
 About seven years ago, I spent three weeks backpacking through Incredible India.
 It was a journey to remember.
 For many reasons.
 The special culture, the sweet and curious people, the nature, the authenticity, and - of course - the food.

 Never before on holiday, had I eaten so well and sampled such a variety of delicious dishes.
 Almost always vegetarian.
 So many vegetables, spices, creamy coconut sauces, and the tastiest naan bread you can imagine.